-Kevin Lamotte made his POV debut in 2009 as lighting designer for La traviata.
+Kevin Lamotte made his Pacific Opera Victoria debut in 2009 as lighting designer for La traviata.
 He returned in 2011 for Wagner's The Flying Dutchman , in 2013 for POV's 100th production, Verdi's Falstaff, in 2014 for Das Rheingold, and in 2016 for Simon Boccanegra.
-He was lighting designer for POV's 2018 production of Puccini's La Bohème, and returns in fall 2018 for Fidelio.
-He is also the lighting designer for an historic five-company co-production of La traviata, playing at Manitoba Opera and Edmonton Opera (2018), POV (February 2019), Vancouver Opera (2019), and Opéra de Montréal (2020).
+He was lighting designer for POV's 2018 production of Puccini's La Bohème, and returned in 2018 for Fidelio.
+He is also the lighting designer for an historic five-company co-production of La traviata, playing at Manitoba Opera and Edmonton Opera (2018), Pacific Opera Victoria (February 2019), Vancouver Opera (2019), and Opéra de Montréal (2020).

 Mr. Lamotte is one of Canada's leading lighting designers and has created lighting designs for most of the country's theatre, dance and opera companies.
 He is Director of Lighting Design for the Shaw Festival and has ongoing associations with the National Ballet of Canada and Toronto's Soulpepper Theatre Company.

 Kevin has been with the Shaw Festival for over two decades as a lighting designer.
 Recent and upcoming designs include The Magician's Nephew, Mythos (with Stephen Fry), The Baroness and the Pig, Henry V, Me and My Girl, Saint Joan, Middletown, A Christmas Carol, Alice in Wonderland, A Woman of No Importance and "Master Harold" …and the Boys.